Rahul-98a/Sudoku-Vocabulary-App/README.md

 # App Description and User Requirements
 The sudoku vocabulary app is a app intended to help the user learn a new language.
 It works similar to a regular sudoku game, but instead of filling  numbers in, you fill words.
-You will have 9 words to select from at the bottom and you are to put their translation into the grid following regular sudoku rules (meaning you must have a unique word in each row, column, and subgrid).
+You will have 9 words (or more depending on the grid size) to select from at the bottom and you are to put their translation into the grid following regular sudoku rules (meaning you must have a unique word in each row, column, and subgrid).
 The pre-configured grid will have words in one language, and the list at the bottom will have the words in another language, requiring the users to know the translations of the words.
 The features of the app are listed below as user stories.

 **Iteration 1**